 Hobby-Eberly Telescope Dark Energy Experiment

-HETDEX will be the first major experiment to search for dark energy.
-It will use the giant Hobby-Eberly Telescope at McDonald Observatory and a set of spectrographs to map the three-dimensional positions of one million galaxies.
+HETDEX is a major experiment to search for dark energy.
+It uses one of the currently largest optical telescopes - the Hobby-Eberly Telescope at McDonald Observatory - and 156 separate spectrographs to map the three-dimensional positions of one million galaxies.

-During three years of observations, HETDEX will collect data on at least one million galaxies that are 9 billion to 11 billion light-years away, yielding the largest map of the universe ever produced.
-The map will allow HETDEX astronomers to measure how fast the universe was expanding at different times in its history.
-Changes in the expansion rate will reveal the role of dark energy at different epochs.
-Various explanations for dark energy predict different changes in the expansion rate, so by providing exact measurements of the expansion, the HETDEX map will eliminate some of the competing ideas.
+During five years of observations, HETDEX will collect data from galaxies whose light has travelled for 11 billion years before reaching us, yielding a detailed map of their locations.
+This map will allow HETDEX astronomers to measure how fast the universe was expanding at different times in its history.
+Changes in the expansion rate can test what role dark energy may have played at different epochs.
+Various explanations for dark energy and its alternatives predict different changes in the expansion rate, so by providing exact measurements of the expansion, the HETDEX map will eliminate some of the competing ideas.

 Instrument and observing program for ground-based telescope